Nevada drunk driving law and the preliminary breath test

 2. The difference between a PAS and a post-arrest breath test

-A preliminary breath test is different than the Nevada evidentiary breath test or Nevada DUI blood test you take if you are actually arrested for DUI.
+A preliminary breath test is different than the evidentiary breath test or blood test you take if you are actually arrested for DUI.
 Unlike an evidentiary chemical test or a PBT cannot be used to prove you were driving drunk.3 It is – as its name suggests – merely a tool to help an officer decide whether to arrest you.

 However, unlike in neighboring states, such as California, A Nevada preliminary test is not optional.
-Under Nevada’s implied consent laws, when you drive in Nevada you give your implied consent to take a preliminary breath test for alcohol in two scenarios:
+Under Nevada’s implied consent laws, when you drive in Nevada you give your implied consent to taking a preliminary breath test for alcohol in two scenarios:

 - At the request of a police officer at the scene of a vehicle crash, or